If you’ve been using the free Astra theme for awhile, it’s time to take a look at the Astra Pro Plugin.

 Purchase Astra Pro Plugin

-First you need to purchase the plugin.
+Next you need to purchase the plugin.

-Currently there are three purchasing options as shown in the chart below.
+As of this writing, there are three purchasing options as shown in the chart below.

 Astra Pro plugin is included for free in the Mini Agency and Agency Bundle.